woheller69/eggtimer/README.md

 ## Permissions

 The app requires only authorization for GPS.
-This is needed to get the altitude which is needed for calculation.
+This is needed to get the altitude which is used for calculation.
 This information is used only within the app.
 Nothing is sent via the internet.

 ## Used third-party libraries